 - A letter indicating the proposed period of residence

 - A brief statement (not to exceed six double-spaced, typed pages) of research plans

 - A curriculum vitae

 - Two letters of recommendation, ideally from scholars known to faculty members of the Divinity School

 - A brief example of published scholarship from a peer-reviewed journal or published book.

-Because the Marty Center is able to offer only limited financial support to senior fellows, applicants must secure additional funding from outside sources.
+Because we are able to offer only limited financial support to senior fellows, applicants must secure additional funding from outside sources.

-All application materials should be sent to William Schweiker, the director of the Marty Center.
+All application materials should be sent to Willemien Otten, Director of the Marty Center.

 The Alma Wilson Teaching Fellowship offers one graduate student in the Divinity School each year the opportunity to design and teach a course of his or her own choice in the University of Chicago's Undergraduate Program in Religious Studies.

 Divinity School graduate students interested in applying for the Alma Wilson Teaching Fellowship should submit a syllabus proposal in January to Ryan Coyne, the director of the Undergraduate Program in Religious Studies.
 Each syllabus should be accompanied by a letter describing the student's potential and the names of at least two referees who are willing to speak to the student's qualifications as a teacher.
 Proposed courses will be selected on the basis of their merit, and by how well they fit the rest of the undergraduate program.